-According to Jennifer Harrington, therapist at the Process Recovery Center, it’s all about making connections.
+According to Jennifer Harrington, therapist at the Process Recovery Center, a New Hampshire drug rehab, it’s all about making connections.
 “It’s about the relationship, the connection between two people,” she says.
 When we extend a hand to someone in need, we momentarily step out of our heads so that we can focus on the needs of someone else.
 We are “giving away” what was so freely shared with us by others in recovery: those selfless gifts of an attentive ear, a strong shoulder, or a dog-eared copy of the Big Book.

 “We can identify with that person we are helping, and with humanity overall,” Harrington says.
 “That just feels good.”

 This behavior is contrary to that of someone in active addiction.
 “When we talk about addiction as a whole, it’s very isolating,” Harrington says.
 “It removes us from people, and makes us feel alone and isolated.
 That feeds our unworthiness, and we don’t know how to interact.
 We don’t know what our place in the world is.”
 This is counter to our most basic human needs, and damaging to our psyches.

 Humans are social animals, as Aristotle declared more than two thousand years ago.
 Whether we are struggling with an alcohol addiction, or seeking the courage to end a toxic relationship, we need help.
 We need to know that we are not alone.
 When we help others, we see the power of human connection, and it reminds us that we indeed have a positive influence.
 As Kimi Dettore of Revive Recovery in Nashua puts it, “Connectivity is what develops the human spirit.”